makgyver/fluke/docs/def_alg/def_client.md

 - **Minimal changes principle**: this principle universally applies to software development but it is particularly important when overriding the `fit` method.
 Start by copying the standard implementation of the `fit` method and then modify only the parts that are specific to your federated protocol.
 This will help you to keep the code clean and to avoid introducing nasty bugs.

-The following is an example of the `FedProxClient` class (see [FedProx](../algo/FedProx.md)) where we highlighted in the `fit` method the only lines of code that differ from the standard implementation.
+The following is an example of the `FedProxClient` class (see [FedProx](../algo/FedProx.md)) where we highlighted in the `fit` method the only lines of code that differ from the `FedAVG` implementation.

 ```{eval-rst}